Dean: John McCoy

-- Repeat any courses in the major with grades lower than “C-“
+- Courses in the major with grades lower than “C-” must be repeated

-- Repeat courses in the cognate with grades lower than “C-“
+- Courses in the cognate with grades lower than “C-” must be repeated

-- Obtain a minimum grade of C- in religion and health courses specifically required for S.D.A. teaching licensure
+- Minimum grade of C- required for religion and health courses specifically required for S.D.A. teaching licensure

 - In compliance with the Americans with Disabilities Act, students must be, with or without reasonable accommodation, (physically and mentally) capable of performing the essential functions of the program.

-- Adhere to standards and objectives of Southern Adventist University and the Teacher Education Program
+- Adherence to standards and objectives of Southern Adventist University and the Teacher Education Program

-- Submit the following documents at least one semester in advance:
+- Submission of the following documents at least one semester in advance:

 - Recommendation forms (adviser and recent education professor)

-- Submit a completed Professional Development Portfolio in electronic format (LiveText).
+- Submission of completed Professional Development Portfolio in electronic format (LiveText).
 Must be at the proficient level or higher

-- Provide evidence of having passed a fingerprinted Tennessee Board of investigation background check.
+- Evidence of having passed a fingerprinted Tennessee Board of investigation background check.
 Disclosure of an offense must be made in writing to the School of Education and Psychology Dean with forty-eight (48) hours after an arrest